Questions and Answers for New ESL Students

 American citizens or permanent residents of the USA who have not resided in California for more that the required period immediately preceding the residence determination date will be subject to the non-resident tuition fee as set forth by the college prior to the start of each academic year.

 Who are non-immigrants?

-An alien who is in the USA under a non-immigrant classification such as B, C, D, F, G, H, J, or M cannot gain a resident status since the law relating to him/her provides that he/she is required to maintain a residence in another country and is only allowed to remain in the USA temporarily.
-Aliens with F, G, and M status may be admitted to the college as full-time students subject to admission to the college's International Student Program.
-Aliens whose non-immigrant status are other than F, J, and M should obtain assistance from the Admissions Office.
+An person who is in the USA under a non-immigrant classification such as B, C, D, F, G, H, J, or M cannot gain a resident status since the law relating to him/her provides that he/she is required to maintain a residence in another country and is only allowed to remain in the USA temporarily.
+Persons with F, G, and M status may be admitted to the college as full-time students subject to admission to the college's International Student Program.
+Persons whose non-immigrant status are other than F, J, and M should obtain assistance from the Admissions Office.
 A change in non-immigrant status is the responsibility of the student.